 As per Appendix: Glossary of British military slang and expressions, an Army soldier is referred to as Pongo meaning “Everywhere the army goes, the pong (stink) goes”; derived from the supposed inferior washing facilities in field compared to those on a navy vessel.

 Pongo was also used by members of the Royal Navy or RAF.
 Sailors noted the similarity of the sand-apes’ colour to the rough brown (khaki) uniform of the British Army.
-They believed that a Pongo was an ape that when alarmed did not climb trees, but would dig holes and hide itself on the ground reminding the onlooker of infantrymen.
+They believed that a Pongo was an ape that when alarmed did not climb trees, but dug holes and hide itself on the ground reminding the onlooker of the infantrymen.
 They said a pongo dug holes and filled it for no rhyme or reason.
 However, the only mention of Pongo – the ape – I could find was in National Geographic website which refers to a new orangutan species, Pongo tapanuliensis, or the Tapanuli orangutan—the rarest great ape species on the planet – found in the high-altitude Sumatran forests.

 The term Pongo comes from the days when soldiers were stationed on board ships to protect the Navy when sailing abroad.
-Usually the first to be sent ashore when the ship docked, soldiers would carry out all sorts of different tasks.
-One important (the most important… surely) task being the setting up of a brewery.
+Usually the first to be sent ashore when the ship docked, soldiers carried out all sorts of different tasks.
+One important (the most important… surely) task being setting up of a brewery.
 The main part of it, the still (apparatus used to distill alcoholic spirits) being called a pongo.
-Hence the nick-name given to the soldiers who would be sent to do the job “send the pongos ashore”.
+Hence the nick-name given to the soldiers who were sent to do the job “send the pongos ashore”.
 The name seems to have filtered down through the years and is used today by the Navy towards members of the Army. (www.arrse.co.uk/wiki/Pongo)

 Our childhood adventure series – Enid Blyton’s Famous Five – in its fifth volume, Five Go Off in a Caravan (1946), has Pongo as a main character who is a circus chimpanzee.
 In David Foster Wallace’s novel – Infinite Jest – refers to Checkpoint Pongo, a border post of the Concavity near Methuen, Massachusetts.